 This International Men's Day, Let's Take the First Step to Break Stereotypes

-International Men’s Day which is celebrated on 19th November every year is to raise awareness about the health of men and boys, gender equality and other issues being faced by men and boys.
-While we are living in an era, where the wave of feminism has taken over the world, very few people are actually aware of the fight of gender equality and feminism.
+International Men’s Day which is celebrated on 19th November every year is to raise awareness about the health of men and boys, gender equality, and other issues being faced by men and boys.
+While we are living in an era, where the wave of feminism has taken over the world, very few people are actually aware of the fight for gender equality and feminism.

-On International Men’s Day, let’s discuss the issues faced by the men and boys due to stereotypes:
+On International Men’s Day, let’s discuss the issues faced by men and boys due to stereotypes:

-The men and boys are being constantly being subjected to follow a pattern and prove their masculinity, especially the way Bollywood protagonists have been playing since time immemorial.
-For example a boy should not cry, he should always protect the women and girls, he should be muscular and dominate other genders and many such superficial things to prove manhood.
+Men and boys are being constantly being subjected to follow a pattern and prove their masculinity, especially the way Bollywood protagonists have been playing since time immemorial.
+For example, a boy should not cry, he should always protect women and girls, he should be muscular and dominate other genders, and many such superficial things to prove manhood.

-To speak about mental health has been a taboo for both men and women.
-In 21st century, we need to support both men and women to speak about their mental health.
+Speaking about mental health has been taboo for both men and women.
+In the 21st century, we need to support both men and women to speak about their mental health.
 Like any other physical disease, men and boys are free to address the issue of their mental health.

-Indians are known for pushing the boys to follow only gender roles like picking up a career in engineering, medical, army and other corporate jobs.
-The men and boys who often pick out of the specific roles assigned for them are demoralised and forced to follow other career paths.
+Indians are known for pushing boys to follow only gender roles like picking up a career in engineering, medicine, the army, and other corporate jobs.
+The men and boys who often pick out of the specific roles assigned to them are demoralized and forced to follow other career paths.

-Let us encourage our boys and men to pick their hobbies, passion and follow the career path they feel they can invest their heart and soul in to rather than those gender specific roles.
-Boys and men can be chef, fashion designer, dancer, singer, air host, nurses and nannies if they please to be one.
+Let us encourage our boys and men to pick their hobbies, and passions and follow the career path they feel they can invest their heart and soul in rather than those gender-specific roles.
+Boys and men can be chefs, fashion designers, dancers, singers, air hosts, nurses, and nannies if they please to be one.

-This International Men’s Day, let’s help men and boys live a peaceful life like a normal human being and not make them victims of our expectations or toxic masculinity.
+This International Men’s Day, let’s help men and boys live a peaceful life like normal human beings and not make them victims of our expectations or toxic masculinity.